Located a few blocks west of the Virginia State University campus, the station is a good example of Mid-Century Modern architecture.

-The Petersburg rail station, a one-story brick building, was constructed in 1955 by the Atlantic Coast Line Railroad and is locate near the Appomattox River.
+The Petersburg rail station, a one-story brick building, was constructed in 1955 by the Atlantic Coast Line Railroad and is located near the Appomattox River.
 CSX leases the southern portion of the station to Amtrak and the northern area is unoccupied.

 The city of Petersburg’s roots are embedded in its routes.
 Originally a Powhattan settlement, people came over from England and settled at Fort Henry.
 Petersburg grew out of the expansion of Fort Henry.
 The Port of Petersburg drew many merchants, as it was a major hub for commercial transportation and processing of goods.